-Towards the end of February and nearly a year after the pandemic radically changed the way we live, work, go to school, and socialize we went over the half-million deaths mark in our country.
+Towards the end of the summer of 2021 and nearly a year and a half after the pandemic radically changed the way we live, work, go to school, and socialize we went over the million deaths mark in our country.
 Some sources estimate that it will not be until 2022 that we will begin to see substantial changes in the way we conduct out lives.
 For those of us who live and breathe the arts in all forms: visual, performing, live, recorded, be it as practitioners or as audience members, the facts of life we now face are sobering at best, frightening at their worst.

 Questions persist.
 Will we again be able to go to a movie with friends and sit in a darkened room with countless others watching a great film on a large screen?
 Or will we be indefinitely limited to sit in our living rooms watching our favorite flicks on small screens and listening to the dialogue through small speakers?